Unconventional hybrid-order topological insulators

 The surface theory further illustrates that the Hamiltonian~\eqref{Hamiltonian_HOHTP} can exhibit the HyOTI.
 By using the operator $\mathbf{P}(\mathbf{r})=\left[1-\mathtt{i}(\mathbf{n}_{\mathbf{r}}\cdot\boldsymbol{\gamma})\Gamma_1\right]/2$ to project $\mathcal{H}({\mathbf{k}})$ into six 2D surfaces of a cubic crystal, the effective surface Hamiltonians are easily obtained~\cite{Supplementary_Materials}.
-We examine their unit mass fields $\mathbf{M}_{\mathbf{r}}$ surrounding $8$ corners and $16$ edges [see Figs.~\ref{Fig:1}(a) and \ref{Fig:1}(b)].
-For the corner intersected by $(001)$, $(0\bar{1}0)$, and $(\bar{1}00)$ surfaces, these unit mass fields contribute $w^{(1)}_1=1$ in the parameter space of enclosing this corner.
-Then, we identify that there are $0$D topological states in this corner.
-For the edge intersected by $(100)$ and $(0\bar{1}0)$ surfaces, these unit mass fields contribute $C^{(1)}_0=C^{(2)}_0=1$.
+We examine their unit mass fields $\mathbf{M}_{\mathbf{r}}$ surrounding $8$ corners and $16$ edges [see Figs.~\ref{Fig:1}(a) and \ref{Fig:1}(b)]. {For the corner intersected by $(001)$, $(0\bar{1}0)$, and $(\bar{1}00)$ surfaces, these unit mass fields figure out a path [see lightblue solid line in Fig.~\ref{Fig:1}(b)], which enclose the zero point and contribute $w^{(1)}_1=1$ in the parameter space of enclosing this corner~\cite{Supplementary_Materials}}.
+Then, we identify that there are $0$D topological states in this corner. {For the edge intersected by $(100)$ and $(0\bar{1}0)$ surfaces, these unit mass fields figure out two paths, which cross the zero point [see green solid line in Fig.~\ref{Fig:1}(b)] and contribute $C^{(1)}_0=C^{(2)}_0=1$~\cite{Supplementary_Materials}}.
 Thus, there are $1$D topological states in this edge.
 Similarly, the remaining edges and corners are also identified, showing that this system simultaneously host second-order and third-order topological states~\cite{Supplementary_Materials}.
 Furthermore, we numerically obtain the energy spectrum of $\mathcal{H}(\mathbf{k})$ under open boundary conditions (OBCs), as shown in Figs.~\ref{Fig:1}(c) and~\ref{Fig:1}(d).
 It is seen that the helical states are located at two edges along $z$ direction and the corner states are located at one corner of the other two edges, which completely matches with the previous results of surface theory.

 {\itTopological phase diagram.}---The band structure of this $3$D inversion-symmetric HyOTI can be obtained by diagonalizing the Hamiltonian $\mathcal{H}(\mathbf{k})$.
 It allows that the phase boundaries of system are determined by closing bulk energy gap at four high-symmetry points $\mathbf{D}_1=(0,0,0)$, $\mathbf{D}_2=(0,0,-\pi)$, $\mathbf{D}_3=(-\pi,-\pi,0)$, and $\mathbf{D}_4=(-\pi,-\pi,-\pi)$.
 Namely, the phase transitions occur at $\sqrt{3}B_0=\pm m_0$, $\pm(m_0-2t_0)$, $\pm(m_0-4t_0)$, and $\pm(m_0-6t_0)$.
 Moreover, the phase transitions can emerge from $B_0=0$ to $B_0\neq 0$ due to the change of symmetries, although the bulk energy gap is kept.
 With this, we obtain the topological phase diagram in Fig.~\ref{Fig:2}(a).
 It is observed that there are six different phases: (i) unconventional HyOTI with two-fold helical and corner states (HyOTI-1); (ii) conventional HyOTI with four-fold helical states and $xy$-surface states (HyOTI-2); (iii) Weyl semimetal (WS); (iv) trivial phase; (v) SOTI with two-fold helical states (SOTI-1); (vi) SOTI with four-fold helical states (SOTI-2).
 By adjusting the strength of magnetic field, these phases render rich transitions.
 Particularly, there are two exotic types have not been reported so far, where one occurs between WS and HyOTI-1 by closing bulk energy gap, and the other occurs between HyOTI-1 and HyOTI-2 by changing the symmetries.